 Of the 300 million tonnes of plastic waste the world produces every year (the same as the weight of the entire world population), eight million tonnes end up in the oceans, killing marine life and entering the human food chain.
 Plastic also accelerates climate change by emitting greenhouse gases at every stage of its lifecycle.

-In the UK, Prime Minster Theresa May pledged to phase out all plastic which is not “absolutely essential” by 2042.
+In the UK, the government says it “aims to eliminate avoidable plastic waste by the end of 2042.”
 But around the world, countries are taking far more drastic measures to hold back the rising tide of plastic pollution.

 Here are our top 10:

-Canada is to ban all single-use plastics by 2021 in the most ambitious move yet by any country in the war against plastic.
+In May 2021, Canada declared plastic a “toxic” substance, paving the way for its proposed ban on most single-use plastics by the end of the year.
+This would be the most ambitious move yet by any country in the war against plastic.

-Canada, which has the world’s longest coastline at 151,019 miles and a quarter of the world’s fresh water, currently recycles less than 10 percent of its disposable plastics.
+Canada, which has the world’s longest coastline at 151,019 miles and a quarter of the world’s fresh water, currently recycles only around nine percent of its disposable plastics.
 Without a drastic change, it would be on track to throw away $11 billion (£8.6 billion) worth of disposable plastic by 2030.

-Announcing the decision earlier this month, Prime Minister Justin Trudeau said: “To be honest, as a dad it is tough trying to explain this to my kids.
+Announcing the ban, Prime Minister Justin Trudeau said: “To be honest, as a dad it is tough trying to explain this to my kids.
 How do you explain dead whales washing up on beaches across the world, their stomachs jam-packed with plastic bags?

 “How do I tell them that against all odds, you will find plastic at the very deepest point in the Pacific Ocean?”